innolitics/rdm/rdm/init_files/documents/software_plan.md

 # Purpose

 This document describes a set of activities which will be used during software risk management, development, and maintenance of {{ system.project_name }}.
+The activities are part of a broader quality management system [[62304:4.1]].
 It is written primarily for software developers.

 {{ system.project_name }} is assigned a Class {{ system.safety_class }} software safety class, which means {% if system.safety_class == "A" %}no injury or damage to health{% elif system.safety_class == "B" %}non-serious injury{% else %}death or serious injury{% endif %} could occur if the software fails [[62304:4.3.a]].
 See {{ system.risk_matrix_location }} for details.
 All of the software items that compose the software system are also presumed to have the same Class {{ system.safety_class }} safety class [[62304:4.3.c 62304:4.3.d 62304:4.3.d 62304:4.3.e 62304:4.3.f 62304:4.3.g]].
 The primary purpose of this document is to help developers ensure {{ system.project_name }} is safe and useful while also allowing developers to be productive.
 The secondary purpose is to comply with {{ system.standard }}.